United-Sapiens/.github/profile/README.md

      ONE FOR ALL AND ALL FOR ONE
 ```

 <p align="justify">We've already created the <a href="https://www.united-sapiens.org" target="_blank">United Sapiens landing page</a>.
 There you can check out the “United Sapiens Clamor” translated into many languages of many countries.
-We also make it clear that anyone can participate in the initiative, just send us an e-mail: &nbsp; :envelope: <a href="mailto:united.sapiens.br@gmail.com">united.sapiens.br@gmail.com</a>.</p>
+We also make it clear that anyone can participate in the initiative, just send us an e-mail:&nbsp; <a href="mailto:united.sapiens.br@gmail.com">united.sapiens.br@gmail.com</a>.</p>
 <br />

 > "Do... or do not.
 There is no try." &nbsp; — &nbsp; Yoda

 - - -

-<h4 align="right">:vulcan_salute: &nbsp; Live Long and Prosper!</h4>
+<h4 align="right">:vulcan_salute:&nbsp; Live Long and Prosper!</h4>